hillairet/analysis-for-safer-roads/README.md

 - Is it safer to walk on the side of the road facing the incoming cars or turning our backs to them ?
 - Is the public lighting system sufficient or are the accidents still occuring mostly in poorly lit roads ?
 - Does daylight saving help reduce or increase the number of accidents ?
+- Can we predict the gravity of an accident based on basic information, maybe to guide emergency response teams ?

 The data was obtain from the French government open data website under the Open Licence. https://www.data.gouv.fr/fr/datasets/base-de-donnees-accidents-corporels-de-la-circulation/

+## Software used
+- Python modules
+  * Pandas
+  * Matplotlib
+  * Seaborn